Nabeel Qureshi (author): Biography

-Public profile

 Education and career

 Qureshi chronicled the story of his personal conversion in his first book, Seeking Allah, Finding Jesus, which became a New York Times bestseller, and was awarded the Christian Book Award for the categories of both "Best New Author" and "Best Non-Fiction" of 2015, the first time in award history.
 Afterwards, Christianity Today heralded Qureshi as one of "33 Under 33" in its cover story on emerging religious leaders in July 2014.

 Qureshi attended medical school at the Eastern Virginia Medical School after graduating from Old Dominion University.
 After completing a Doctor of Medicine (M.D.) there, Qureshi decided to spend his life studying and preaching the Christian Gospel and became a speaker for the Ravi Zacharias International Ministries.
 He subsequently completed master's degrees in apologetics from Biola University and in religion from Duke University.
-He earned an M.Phil in Judaism and Christianity at the University of Oxford and was working on completing a Ph.D. in New Testament studies at the University of Oxford when he died in 2017.
+He earned an MPhil in Judaism and Christianity at the University of Oxford and was working on completing a DPhil in New Testament studies at the University of Oxford when he died in 2017.
 Qureshi lectured to students at over one hundred universities, including the University of Oxford, Columbia University, Dartmouth College, Cornell University, Biola University, Johns Hopkins University, and the University of Hong Kong.
 "He participated in 18 moderated, public debates around North America, Europe, and Asia."
 In 2015, Qureshi debated at Wayne State University with Muslim scholar Shabir Ally.